an Environmental Design Laboratory that focuses on two primary subjects:

 The first two chapters are intrinsic to our studies;

 Part2 LIGHT: the luminous environment

 Besides, in some cases, you might be required to do primary procedures in Japanese.
 Your colleagues are usually so busy and finding support and translations is not always available.
-Therefore, having basic knowledge of Japanese is quite essential.
-In the “Japanese Language Proficiency Test”, You are required to get N4 levels at least.
+Therefore, having basic knowledge of Japanese is quite essential to study in Japan.
+In the “Japanese Language Proficiency Test”, You are recommended to get JLPT level N4.